 Located in northwest Maryland about an hour outside of Washington, D.C., the town of Hagerstown hosts one of the largest Halloween parades in the Mid-Atlantic each year known as the Alsatia Mummers' Parade.
 This fall event features local floats, bands, and costumed mummers and brings the whole community together to celebrate the Halloween season.

-The 93rd Annual Mummers' Parade will take place on Saturday, October 27, 2018, starting at 6 p.m.
+The 93rd Annual Mummers' Parade will takes place at the end of October.
 Spectators can either stand along the parade route or purchase tickets for arranged bleacher seating at the Maryland Theatre Box Office.

 04 of 05